damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 Save this file in your Xcode project folder as `.gitlab-ci.yml`, and don't forget the period at the beginning of the file name!

-A few things to note here:
+Let's go through the file with some detail:

+- The file first describes the `stages` available to each `job`.
+For simplicity, we have one stage (`build`) and one job (`build_project`).
+- The file then provides the settings for each `job`.
+The `build_project` job runs two scripts: one to clean the Xcode project, and then another to build and test it.
+You can probably skip the cleaning script to save time, unless you want to be sure that you're building from a clean state.
+- Under `tags`, add the tags you created when you registered the GitLab Runner.

+There are also some things to look out for:

-- The two commands under `script` first clean the Xcode project, then build and test it.
-Make sure to replace all references to `ProjectName` with the name of your Xcode project; if you're using a different scheme than the default, then make sure you pass in the proper `SchemeName` too (the default is the same as the `ProjectName`).
+- Make sure to replace all references to `ProjectName` with the name of your Xcode project; if you're using a different scheme than the default, then make sure you pass in the proper `SchemeName` too (the default is the same as the `ProjectName`).
-- The `xcodebuild clean` command is a precautionary step to make sure the build is started from a clean state.
-Skipping this can make builds faster.
 - In the `xcodebuild test` command, notice the `-destination` option is set to launch an iPhone 6S image running iOS 9.2 in the Simulator; if you want to run a different device (iPad, for example), you'll need to change this.
 - If you're using a workspace rather than a project (e.g., because your app uses [Cocoapods](https://cocoapods.org)), change the `-project ProjectName.xcodeproj` options to `-workspace WorkspaceName.xcworkspace`.
 There are several options available to customize your build; run `xcodebuild --help` in the Terminal to explore these further.
-- The `xcodebuild test` command pipes its output into `xcpretty`, but it's also good practice to pass the exit status of `xcodebuild` to the CI, which we get from `${PIPESTATUS[0]}`.
-Thus, the `&& exit ${PIPESTATUS[0]}` command exits the current shell with the `xcodebuild` status.
-- Under `tags`, add the tags you created when you registered the GitLab Runner.

 There's a simple tool for "linting" (i.e., validating) your `.gitlab-ci.yml` in GitLab.
 From your GitLab project page, click on *Builds* in the sidebar, then in the upper-right corner, click on **CI Lint**: